camunda/feel-scala/docs/feel-expression.md

 }
 ```

 It is also possible to define an external function which calls a Java method.
-(Usually, it's better to use the Custom Function SPI.)

 ```js
 function(x,y) external {